mikrosk/mikrosk.github.io/sparrow/falcon_specification_19920826.md

 flicker, and the system will recover by requesting a video burst from main memory during the following VBLNK interval.

+*(perhaps missing Figure 4.1 here?)*

-4.3.2  Graphic Overlays on External Video
+### 4.3.2  Graphic Overlays on External Video

 Falcon also supports overlay of video in screen memory onto external video in Falcon mode 110 (see section 4.1).
 This operation requires that the external video source and Falcon be genlocked.
 Two modes of operation are supported.
 For external 24